 At the time, the blog had been active for about 18 months (it took me about 6 months to start publishing anything), and I only had a handful of posts to show for it.
 I wrestled with fear and people pleasing with every post.
 I had hoped that pressing on would help me to see that there wasn’t anything to be afraid of, but that didn't happen.
 Of course, I knew I had nothing to fear, but I was still scared to death.
 As it’s turned out, the results from a conscious step back have been the most helpful thing I’ve ever done to understand the pathology of my people pleasing.

-After taking a break, I’m not completely without the struggle of fear and beyond the temptation to people please.
+After taking a break, I’m still not without some fear nor beyond the temptation to people please.
 Since I’ve been slowly rejoining the world, I’m learning my limits.
 I’m figuring out how to exercise the freedom to go slowly, assess, and adjust accordingly.
-It will be a lot to untangle what that actually looks like, so I will leave it to be illustrated in real time throughout future posts.
+It will be a lot to untangle what that actually looks like, so I'll just let that unfold.
 For quite some time, I’ve been looking forward to when I would be ready to start writing on the blog again.
-I’m thankful and excited that the day is finally here :)
+I’m thankful that the day is finally here.

 Happy New Year!